drio/kae/README.md

     - add cronjob to run every hour: `10 * * * * /home/ubuntu/kae/scripts/backup-kae-db.sh`
     - Make a heartbeat request to restore the green in the token.
 Remember the background job runs every x seconds.

 12. Finally, test `make deploy` to make sure you can deploy new releases easily.
+Enjoy!